mdn/content/files/en-us/learn/css/building_blocks/the_box_model/index.md

 - The `<span>` elements in the first paragraph are inline by default and so do not force line breaks.

-- The `<ul>` element that is set to `display: inline-flex` creates an inline box around some flex items.
+- The `<ul>` element that is set to `display: inline-flex` creates an inline box containing some flex items.

 - The two paragraphs are both set to `display: inline`.
 The inline flex container and paragraphs all run together on one line rather than breaking onto new lines (as they would do if they were displaying as block-level elements).